jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 ### 11 Expenses or payments authorised other than by Appropriation Act
 (1) If an Act (other than an Appropriation Act) expressly provides for payments to be appropriated by or under that Act, any expense or capital expenditure incurred that gives rise to the need for those payments may be incurred without further appropriation than this section.
-(2) Each expense or capital expenditure incurred in accordance with an appropriation by or under an Act (other than an Appropriation Act) must be managed and accounted for in the same manner as expenses or capital expenditure incurred in accordance with an Appropriation Act.
+(2) Each expense or capital expenditure incurred in accordance with an appropriation, or other authority, by or under an Act (other than an Appropriation Act) must be managed and accounted for in the same manner as expenses or capital expenditure incurred in accordance with an Appropriation Act.

 ### 12 Timing of first Appropriation Bill for financial year
 Except as otherwise provided by a resolution of the House of Representatives, the first Appropriation Bill that relates to a financial year must be introduced into the House of Representatives before the end of the first month after the start of that financial year.